stormdirus2/Memento-Mori/README.md

 * You cannot cure Attrition via milk or most other methods.

+* You can craft bones via placing 3 bonemeal in a crafting gird.

 * Spiders are guaranteed to drop spider eyes, even if not killed by a player.
 </details>